Ski Mountaineering in Peru's Cordillera Blanca

 You have two options.

-Day 13: Fly back to Lima.
-Book return ticket to depart Lima after 11:00PM.
+Day 14: VIP Day bus back to Lima.
+Book return ticket to depart Lima after 10:30PM, Friday May 25 (some flights will depart after midnight, May 26, which is fine).

 Do I have what it takes to succeed on this expedition?